ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 Non-dispatchables (VRE) are solar, wind, hydro (run-of-river).
 These have zero marginal cost but different variability profiles according to the aspect of weather they use as fuel (wind, solar radiation, river flows).
 There is no heat involved.

 Storage bridges the gap between the dispatchables and non-dispatchables, it shifts energy/power in time.
 It is important to remember BESS vs PH have very different shifting profiles and work on different mechanisms.
 For example, for PH, head, penstock width, resevoir capacity, RTE due to friction, etc etc.

-In the stack model, it's RoR hydro ➡️ thermals ➡️ pumped hydro ➡️ interconnects, while wind/solar are integrated into residual load.

 ## Dispatch View